VerticalRelevance/distributed-tracing/distributed-tracing-blog-post.md

 The formatting output includes comprehensive sections covering model information and configuration details, executive summary of analysis findings, priority-based recommendations organized by tracing categories, detailed code block analysis with specific instrumentation guidance, and token usage statistics for cost tracking and optimization.

 For trace visualization, the Call Tracer integrates with multiple rendering systems including **FastHTML Renderer** for interactive web-based trace trees with expandable nodes and detailed call information, and **Streamlit Renderer** for dashboard-style visualization with filtering and search capabilities.
 These rendering options make it easy to explore complex call trees and understand application execution patterns.

-The formatting system supports variable substitution for dynamic content, template inheritance for consistent styling, configurable output paths for integration with CI/CD pipelines, and custom template development for organization-specific formats.
-This flexibility ensures the solution can adapt to diverse development workflows and integrate seamlessly with existing toolchains.

 ## Best Practices / Design Principles